jagtapraj123/rajjagtap.github.io/READ.md

 Using this approach we can rank the documents based on distance *(smallest to largest)* between question and document vectors.

-Then, we can show top $k$ documents.
+Then, we can show top *k* documents.

 ## 1D CNN